vueent/v9s/README.md

 console.log(check([10, 60, 40, 20])); // true
 ```

 Yet another way to use a context is a conditional check according to other fields of the object. `value` and `name` fields of the interface do matter only when all of them are not empty.
+In the following example the context argument is manually sent to the `check` function.

 ```ts
 import v9s from 'v9s';